List of White Pass and Yukon Route locomotives and cars

 The White Pass and Yukon Route railroad has had a large variety of locomotives and railroad cars.

 White Pass steam locomotives

 Locomotives with dark grey have been scrapped, while locomotives with light grey have been either put on display, or sold to other railroads.

+White Pass auxiliary tender

 White Pass gasoline-mechanical locomotives

 Locomotives with dark grey have been scrapped, while locomotives with light grey have been either put on display, or sold to other railroads.

 White Pass diesel-electric locomotives

 Locomotives with dark grey have been scrapped, while locomotives with light grey have been either put on display, or sold to other railroads.

 White Pass passenger cars

 Cars with dark grey have been scrapped, while cars with light grey have been either put on display, or sold to other railroads.

 Existing White Pass freight train cars

 Cars with dark grey have been scrapped, while cars with light grey have been either put on display, or sold to other railroads.